GPrathap/forest_gen/README.md

-## This work based on [this](https://github.com/ethz-asl/forest_gen) in which removed some dependencies and make it lightweight which does support Gazabo 9
+## This work based on [this](https://github.com/ethz-asl/forest_gen) in which removed some dependencies and make it lightweight.
+Also added support for Gazabo 9
 # forest_gen
 Generates randomized Poisson forests to use for UAV collision avoidance evaluations.